‘Making Time’ Film: A Cinephile Review By A Watch Lover

 I definitely was not expecting such a moving reflection of the human condition, but it just goes to show that the best documentaries are really just mirrors of ourselves.

-Making Time is now available to stream or download.
+Making Time is also available to stream or download.
 It was filmed for the cinema, so you will be rewarded by watching it on the largest screen you can.

 Journeyman Pictures: https://www.journeyman.tv/film/8365/making-time